arazia/Locked-In/README.md

 a desktop application can clear the DNS cache of your browser, maybe I could've scrounged around and deleted some files in an unknown folder somewhere.

+## Installation
+1. Install a release, extract Deployment and run locked_in.exe
+2. Build it yourself using [Qt](https://doc.qt.io/qt-6/get-and-install-qt.html)

 ## TODOS
 - Prestige Level 100?